-Nonresident Early College Program
+Nonresident Early College Program (NECP)

 Nonresident Early College Program (NECP) students are required to earn a Core 40 with Honors diploma just like our residential students.
 NECP students live at home and commute daily to the Indiana Academy using their own transportation.
 Commuting distance is left to the discretion of the student’s family.